Traditional Hair Combing Rituals

 My Take

 After only days, I feel a subtle aliveness, a calmer mind, a more relaxed face and being, more presence.
-It’s such a small ritual, yet one that slows time, anchoring me to myself and the life in the present moment in such tender, tangible ways.
+It’s such a small ritual, yet one that slows time, anchoring me to myself and my life in the present moment in such tender, tangible ways.

 If You Want Tools